Meet the new 2015 HHMI Investigators.

 HHMI scientists are among 84 newly elected members.

-Ten HHMI investigators are elected to the American Academy of Arts and Sciences.
+Eleven HHMI scientists are elected to the American Academy of Arts and Sciences.

-Seventy medical and veterinary students from 37 different schools across the country will be engaging in laboratory research for a full year as participants in the HHMI Medical Research Fellows Program.
+Sixty-eight medical and veterinary students from 37 different schools across the country will participate in HHMI's year-long Medical Research Fellows Program.

 HHMI researchers develop a new single-cell imaging technique that reveals the copy numbers and locations of thousands of RNA molecules inside a cell.

 On May 13, Princeton University President Emerita Shirley Tilghman will deliver a talk, “The Wild and Wacky World of Epigenetics” at 7:00 p.m. at Janelia Research Campus.

 HHMI researchers identify a rare genetic mutation that tamps down immune response to influenza.